Litauen/docs.bannerlordmodding.lt/editor/editor.md

 - On map save overwrites settlements.xml (crashes if this file is not present or has errors)
 - On map save Editor does not write/update/generate settlements_distance_cache.bin

+!!! quote "NPC99: Saving uses extra memory.
+So, sometimes if you are over 80% use of your RAM its worth waiting for 10 minutes or so for the idle Editor to release some memory before saving."

 ### High CPU usage